 These tools will track all conversions to your website and where they originated.
 It is encouraging to see people buying from your website, and it is imperative to see how they got there.
 Determining where business is coming from is important when setting up your Pay Per Click (PPC) advertising campaigns for increased traffic.
 If you have ads set up that aren’t doing anything, drop them and realign with new ones to target those customers who are not just window shopping but building more conversions for you.

-Keyword Tool / Traffic Estimator
+Keyword Planner / Traffic Estimator

 Once you are using Google Analytics or Conversion Tracking, monitor the keywords and phrases to see which ones are successful or not.
 These two tools assist a company in using the right keywords based on historical data from them with competitors, and how much traffic is drawn by these specific keywords.
 Before adding new ones, traffic estimator can give you data on what these keywords could do in volume for your website or in estimated cost-per-click figures.

 If there is a pattern of keyword usage across your campaigns which are either too vague or dead in the water, change these to negative keywords.
 If someone searches them, they will bypass your website.
 This is going to save you clicks that do not result in more conversions.
 When running multiple campaigns, the cost of useless clicks can add up.
 Utilizing negative keywords across all campaigns can save a significant amount of money.